-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not SCAN Balance.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not SCAN MyChoice.

-Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by SCAN Balance but are not covered by Medicare Part A or B: SCAN Balance will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by SCAN MyChoice but are not covered by Medicare Part A or B: SCAN MyChoice will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost-sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost- sharing.
 Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note : If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. 🧉 Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk There is no coinsurance, copayment, or deductible for the pneumonia, flu/ influenza, Hepatitis B, and COVID-19 vaccines.
-Prior authorization rules of getting hepatitis BCOVID-19 vaccinesOther vaccines if you are at risk and they meet Medicare apply Part B coverage rules
+For more information, please see Chapter 5, Section 9.4 ( What if you're in Medicare-certified hospice ).
+Note : If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Munizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the pneumonia, flu/ influenza, Hepatitis B, and COVID-19 vaccines.
+Prior authorization rules apply We also cover most other adult vaccines under our Part D prescription drug benefit.
+Refer to Chapter 6, Section 8 for additional information.